amontilla24/county-19/README.md

 # county-19
 A firebase(d) app to get live updates of Covid 19 cases in the US

+### TODOS
+Firebase is running in test mode, need to edit authentication and permissions

 ### Running commands for EC2

 Running script in background: